ebabel-games/magicalhex/GAME-MECHANICS.md

 ### Life

 There is no cap at 100 for life, so the maximum amount of life a Necromancer can have is unlimited, but at character creation it can't be higher than 70.
 Both physical and magical attacks will inflict damage on a character.
 When life hits 0, the character loses everything he is carrying and should do a corpse run to regain everything.
-When respawn, the Necromancer appear at his bind point, which can be either the starting Necropolis (safe heaven) or any of the domains he controls.
+When respawn, the Necromancer appear at a random place within his own domain or at a specific point anywhere in the world if he learnt the spell to bind himself and set where to respawn.
+If the Necromancer doesn't have control any domain, he respawns at any random point in the world.
 At respawn, the Necromancer only has 3 Life points and could easily be killed.
 He needs to quickly regain more Life points and recuperate his equipment from his corpse or it might get stolen after a set period of time by any other Necromancer.

 Casting a spell doesn't use mana: it uses Life points, either from the character himself or from a sacrificial victim (human preferably, but animals will do).